 If the college has not received your FAFSA results by the payment deadline date, you will need to make other arrangements for payment of tuition, fees and books.
 Your options include cash, credit card or the Nelnet Payment Plan.
 Your expenses may be reimbursed with the receipt of financial aid later in the term.

 Step 6) Pay Your Tuition and Fees

 The tuition due date is typically one month prior to the start of the semester.
-After this date, tuition is due within 24 hours of registration.
+After this date, tuition is due within a certain number of days of any registration.
 Normandale does not mail tuition invoices.

-Payment can be made with cash, by check, credit card or through a Nelnet Payment Plan.
+Payment can be made in person with cash, check, or credit card at the Payments and Billings Office; online with a credit card by logging into e-services using your StarID and password; or through a Nelnet Payment Plan.